Selwyn House, Mackay: Description

 Selwyn House is a single story, high-set house set on timber and concrete stumps.
 The house comprises a fibro clad central section with enclosed verandah, flanked on the north and south by wings clad with ripple iron, with projecting, hipped gable roofs to the front (east) and the rear (west).
 The roof of the enclosed central, projecting porch, with its hipped roof is similar in style to the projecting north and south wings.
 The roof is clad with corrugated, galvanised iron.

 The north wing has a bay window in the front and casement windows along the northern elevation.
 The south wing has timber-framed, double-hung sash windows in the front elevation and timber-framed, double-hung sash windows along the southern elevation.
 The lower section of the house has timber lattice work on the front (eastern) elevation.
 Originally, two sets of external stairs were located on either side of the open porch.
 The porch has been enclosed with a series of windows on three sides.
 The original timber brackets are extant.
 Located at the rear (southern) side of the house, at the north and south ends, are two timber staircases.

 Internally, the original, now central, core of Selwyn House is evident and is clad with timber chamferboards.
 French doors open from the core to the enclosed verandahs.
 All the doors are extant.
 On the western side of the enclosed verandah, bathroom facilities have been built.
 The room on the northern side of the core is clad with vertically joined timber.
 The room on the southern side of the core is clad with fibro.
 An archway is located in this room, forming one large area.
 This room is likely to have originally been two smaller rooms.
 On the eastern side of the verandah, a doorway leads to the centrally located, projecting porch.
 This room is clad with fibro.
 A wall has been added to divide the verandah.
-Timber-framed casements windows with coloured panes of glass are located along the eastern wall of the verandah.
+Timber-framed casement windows with coloured panes of glass are located along the eastern wall of the verandah.